rgambord/c99-doc/doc/sections/6/5/2/5/index.rst

 .. _9899_6.5.2.5p1:

+.. container:: snum

+   :ref:`1 <9899_6.5.2.5p1>`

-:ref:`1 <9899_6.5.2.5p1>` The type name shall specify an object type or an array of unknown size, but not a variable length array type.
+The type name shall specify an object type or an array of unknown size, but not a variable length array type.

 .. _9899_6.5.2.5p2:

+.. container:: snum

+   :ref:`2 <9899_6.5.2.5p2>`

-:ref:`2 <9899_6.5.2.5p2>` No initializer shall attempt to provide a value for an object not contained within the entire unnamed object specified by the compound literal.
+No initializer shall attempt to provide a value for an object not contained within the entire unnamed object specified by the compound literal.

 .. _9899_6.5.2.5p3:

+.. container:: snum

+   :ref:`3 <9899_6.5.2.5p3>`

-:ref:`3 <9899_6.5.2.5p3>` If the compound literal occurs outside the body of a function, the initializer list shall consist of constant expressions.
+If the compound literal occurs outside the body of a function, the initializer list shall consist of constant expressions.

 .. rubric:: Semantics

 .. _9899_6.5.2.5p4:

+.. container:: snum

+   :ref:`4 <9899_6.5.2.5p4>`

-:ref:`4 <9899_6.5.2.5p4>` A postfix expression that consists of a parenthesized type name followed by a brace- enclosed list of initializers is a compound literal.
+A postfix expression that consists of a parenthesized type name followed by a brace- enclosed list of initializers is a compound literal.
 It provides an unnamed object whose value is given by the initializer list.\ [#9899_note84]_

 .. _9899_6.5.2.5p5:

+.. container:: snum

+   :ref:`5 <9899_6.5.2.5p5>`

-:ref:`5 <9899_6.5.2.5p5>` If the type name specifies an array of unknown size, the size is determined by the initializer list as specified in :ref:`6.7.8 <9899_6.7.8>`, and the type of the compound literal is that of the completed array type.
+If the type name specifies an array of unknown size, the size is determined by the initializer list as specified in :ref:`6.7.8 <9899_6.7.8>`, and the type of the compound literal is that of the completed array type.
 Otherwise (when the type name specifies an object type), the type of the compound literal is that specified by the type name.
 In either case, the result is an lvalue.

 .. _9899_6.5.2.5p6:

+.. container:: snum

+   :ref:`6 <9899_6.5.2.5p6>`

-:ref:`6 <9899_6.5.2.5p6>` The value of the compound literal is that of an unnamed object initialized by the initializer list.
+The value of the compound literal is that of an unnamed object initialized by the initializer list.
 If the compound literal occurs outside the body of a function, the object has static storage duration; otherwise, it has automatic storage duration associated with the enclosing block.

 .. _9899_6.5.2.5p7:

+.. container:: snum

+   :ref:`7 <9899_6.5.2.5p7>`

-:ref:`7 <9899_6.5.2.5p7>` All the semantic rules and constraints for initializer lists in :ref:`6.7.8 <9899_6.7.8>` are applicable to compound literals.\ [#9899_note85]_
+All the semantic rules and constraints for initializer lists in :ref:`6.7.8 <9899_6.7.8>` are applicable to compound literals.\ [#9899_note85]_

 .. _9899_6.5.2.5p8:

+.. container:: snum

+   :ref:`8 <9899_6.5.2.5p8>`

-:ref:`8 <9899_6.5.2.5p8>` String literals, and compound literals with const-qualified types, need not designate distinct objects.\ [#9899_note86]_
+String literals, and compound literals with const-qualified types, need not designate distinct objects.\ [#9899_note86]_

 .. _9899_6.5.2.5p9:

+.. container:: snum

+   :ref:`9 <9899_6.5.2.5p9>`

-:ref:`9 <9899_6.5.2.5p9>` EXAMPLE 1 The file scope definition
+EXAMPLE 1 The file scope definition

 ::